hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/best_practices.md

 ## Logging into O2 <a name="LoggingIn"></a>

-For this workshop we will be using our own accounts to log into O2.
-These have been created for us by the [HMS Research Computing (HMS-RC) team](https://it.hms.harvard.edu/our-services/research-computing) and they are the folks that manage the O2 cluster. .
+For this workshop we will be **using our own personal accounts to log into O2**.
+If you do not have your own personal account, you can use this workshop as a demo and/or bookmark these materials for future reference.
+The O2 cluster is managed by the [HMS Research Computing (HMS-RC) team](https://it.hms.harvard.edu/our-services/research-computing) and this workshop is created in collaboration with them.

-> If you do not already have one and are interested in getting your own personal account on O2, please follow the instructions provided [here](https://harvardmed.atlassian.net/wiki/spaces/O2/pages/1918304257/How+to+request+or+retain+an+O2+account) after this module.
+> If you are interested in getting your own personal account on O2, please follow the instructions provided [here](https://harvardmed.atlassian.net/wiki/spaces/O2/pages/1918304257/How+to+request+or+retain+an+O2+account) after this module.

 Let's get started with the hands-on component by typing in the following command to log into our command-line: